ASSEMBLY BIOSCIENCES, INC. Income Taxes Disclosure

 Indefinite |

-Pursuant to IRC Sections 382 and 383, use of the Company’s U.S. federal and state net operating loss and research and development income tax credit carryforwards may be limited in the event of a cumulative change in ownership of more than 50% within a three-year period.
-The Company performed an ownership change study through August 2025 and determined a change in ownership, as defined by IRC Section 382, occurred in December 2010, January 2013, October 2014 and August 2025.
-As a result, the Company adjusted its federal and California deferred tax assets for net operating loss and research and development carryforwards to reflect attributes which will expire due to the limitation, with a corresponding change to the valuation allowance recorded against such assets.
-The Company has not completed a similar analysis with respect to its other remaining state net operating loss carryforwards, which totaled $224.1 million as of December 31, 2025, and accordingly, it is possible additional limitations or expirations exist that have not yet been reflected.
-If further ownership changes occur, additional net operating loss and tax credit carryforwards could be eliminated or restricted.
-If eliminated, the related deferred tax asset would be removed with a corresponding reduction in the valuation allowance.
+Pursuant to Internal Revenue Code (IRC), Sections 382 and 383, use of the Company’s U.S. federal and state net operating loss and research and development income tax credit carryforwards may be limited in the event of a cumulative change in ownership of more than 50.0% within a three-year period.
+The Company has performed an ownership change study through December 31, 2024 and has determined a “change in ownership” as defined by IRC Section 382 and the rules and regulations promulgated thereunder, did occur in December 2010, January 2013 and October 2014.
+The Company has adjusted its net operating loss carryovers to appropriately reflect any attributes which will expire due to the limitation.
+If further changes in ownership occur, additional net operating loss and tax credit carryforwards could be eliminated or restricted.
+If eliminated, the related asset would be removed from the deferred tax asset schedule with a corresponding reduction in the valuation allowance.

 The following table summarizes activity related to the Company’s gross unrecognized tax benefits (in thousands):